Mass Math + Science Initiative

 The Massachusetts economy demands a talented workforce of science, technology, engineering, and math (STEM) professionals, yet every year thousands of promising students leave high school without having taken the challenging courses required to succeed in these fields.

 Moreover, achievement and access gaps persist in Advanced Placement (AP)* and other college-level math and science courses, particularly among Black and Hispanic students, female students, and students from low-income families.
 In 2008, only 65 African-American public school students in Massachusetts passed an AP science exam.

-The Mass Math + Science Initiative (MMSI), the state’s largest high school math and science program aimed at underserved students, has expanded access to rigorous, college-level Advanced Placement courses in 45 high schools across the Commonwealth.
+The Mass Math + Science Initiative (MMSI), the state’s largest high school math and science program aimed at underserved students, has expanded access to rigorous, college-level Advanced Placement courses in over 60 high schools across the Commonwealth.